project-fifo/docs/general/installation.md

 ```

 ## Configuration
 If this is a fresh installation the installer will create default configuration files for each service.
 When updating the configuration files do not get overwritten but new `*.conf.example` files are added.
-The generated files contain some defaults it non the less adviced to take some time to configure [wiggle](/wiggle/configuration.html), [sniffle](/sniffle/configuration.html), [snarl](/snarl/configuration.html) and [howl](/howl/configuration.html).
+The generated files contain some defaults it non the less advised to take some time to configure [wiggle](/wiggle/configuration.html), [sniffle](/sniffle/configuration.html), [snarl](/snarl/configuration.html) and [howl](/howl/configuration.html).

 ## Startup